mgiuseppe/OpenIdConnectOAuth2/README.md

+# Content

+- IDP and CLIENT
+  - Create an Identity provider using identity server 4
+  - Add UI to IDP
+  - Add a Client to IDP
+  - Configuring the client (authentication middleware)
+  - Login and Logout in the client
+  - Set the client authentication middleware to get the claims you need
+  - Claim transformation
+  - Calling the Userinfo Endpoint
+  - RBAC using claims
+- IDP and API
+  - Add authorization to API
+    - api scope
+    - configure the middleware to use access token
+   - Pass access token as a bearer
+   - Using the claims (sub and others) to filter the API results
+   - Adding claims to the access token
+   - RBAC using claims in the API
+   - ABAC using claims in the API (Policy Based)
+    - custom requirements and handlers
+ - Handler token lifetime
+   - Modify tokens' lifetime in the IDP
+   - Refresh token
+   - Reference token and revocation endpoint (see the branch "reference tokens")

 # Securing ASP.NET Core 2 with OAuth 2 and OpenID Connect
 Fully functioning finished sample code for my Securing ASP.NET Core 2 with OAuth2 and OpenID Connect course.
 Make sure you start up / deploy the IDP, Client & API project when running the finished solution.